mepland/chance_of_showers/README.md

 ### Circuit Diagram
-The circuit diagram for this implmentation using the above bill of materials is provided as a [KiCad](https://www.kicad.org) schematic [here](/../main/circuit_diagram/circuit_diagram.kicad_sch).
+The circuit diagram for this implementation is provided as a [KiCad](https://www.kicad.org) schematic [here](/../main/circuit_diagram/circuit_diagram.kicad_sch).